Ken Ham: Creationism

 According to Ham, he was inspired by his father, also a young Earth creationist, to interpret the Book of Genesis as "literal history" and first rejected what he termed "molecules-to-man evolution" during high school.

 As a young Earth creationist and biblical inerrantist, Ham believes that the Book of Genesis is historical fact.
 Ham believes the age of the Universe to be about 6,000 years, and asserts that Noah's flood occurred about 4,400 years ago in approximately 2348 BC.
 Astrophysical measurements and radiometric dating show that the age of the universe is about 13.8 billion years and the age of the Earth is about 4.5 billion years.
 Arguing that knowledge of evolution and the Big Bang require observation rather than inference, Ham urges asking scientists and science educators, "Were you there?"
 The Talk.origins archive responds that the evidence for evolution "was there", and that knowledge serves to determine what occurred in the past and when.
 "Were you there?" questions also invalidate creationism as science.
-Ham argues that if the Bible is truly the word of God, creationism is not invalidated by this question, since God was there.
+Ham argues that if the Bible is the word of God, creationism is not invalidated by this question, since God was there.

-Views on sexuality

-Ham claims that abortion, same-sex marriage, homosexuality, and being transgender "are all attacks on the true family God ordained in Scripture".
-He believes that Christians should "take back the rainbow", a popular symbol for the LGBT movement, through a special light show at the Ark Encounter.
-As a condition for employment at the Ark Encounter, AiG, as directed by Ham, requires workers to sign a statement that they view homosexuality as a sin.

 Other beliefs

+Ham claims abortion, same-sex marriage, homosexuality, and being transgender "are all attacks on the true family God ordained in Scripture".
+As a condition for employment at the Ark Encounter, AiG, directed by Ham, requires workers to sign a statement asserting that they view homosexuality as a sin.

 Ham rejects the scientific consensus on climate change.

 Reception

 Chris Mooney, of Slate magazine, believes Ham's advocacy of young Earth creation will "undermine science education and U.S. science literacy".

-But Andrew O'Hehir of Salon argues that the "liberal intelligentsia" have grossly overstated the influence of Ken Ham and those espousing similar views because, while "religious ecstasy, however nonsensical, is powerful in a way reason and logic are not", advocates like Ham "represent a marginalised constituency with little power".
+Andrew O'Hehir of Salon argues that the "liberal intelligentsia" have grossly overstated the influence of Ken Ham and those espousing similar views because, while "religious ecstasy, however nonsensical, is powerful in a way reason and logic are not", advocates like Ham "represent a marginalised constituency with little power".

-Ham has been awarded honorary degrees by six Christian colleges: Temple Baptist College (1997), Liberty University (2004), Tennessee Temple University (2010), Mid-Continent University (2012), Bryan College (2017), and Mid-America Baptist Theological Seminary (2018).
+Ham has been awarded honorary degrees by six Christian colleges: Temple Baptist College (1997), Liberty University (2004), Tennessee Temple University (2010), Mid-Continent University (2012), Bryan College (2017) and Mid-America Baptist Theological Seminary (2018).

-On February 17, 2020, PBS aired a documentary about the Ark Encounter entitled We Believe in Dinosaurs.
-Filmmakers Monica Long Ross and Clayton Brown followed the story line of a "religious organisation creating their own alternative science in a legitimate looking museum."
+On 17 February 2020, PBS aired a documentary about the Ark Encounter entitled We Believe in Dinosaurs.
+Filmmakers Monica Long Ross and Clayton Brown followed the story line of a "religious organisation creating their own alternative science in a legitimate looking museum".

 Personal life

-Ham is married to Mally Ham; the couple have five children.
+Ham is married to Mally Ham and the couple have five children.